Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

 \subsection{Type Analysis (RQ3)}

-We find \tocheck{3,043} patches for the \tocheck{1,295} CVEs in our depth dataset by manual analysis.
-Specifically, \tocheck{2,852 (93.7\%)} patches are in the type of GitHub commits potentially because of the wide adoption of GitHub across open source software. \tocheck{136 (4.5\%)} patches are in the type of SVN commits potentially due to the prevalence of SVN before the introduction of GitHub, whereas only \tocheck{55 (1.8\%)} patches are in the type of commits from other Git platforms.
-Besides, from the perspective of CVEs, \tocheck{1,202 (92.8\%)} of the \tocheck{1,295} CVEs have their patches in the type of GitHub commits, \tocheck{4 (0.3\%)} CVEs have their patches in the type of SVN commits, and \tocheck{48 (3.7\%)} CVEs have their patches in the type of both GitHub and SVN commits due to the migration from SVN to GitHub.
-Only \tocheck{30 (2.3\%)} CVEs have some patches in the type of commits from other Git platforms.
-These results demonstrate that patches for \congyingEdit{OSS} vulnerabilities are mostly in the type of GitHub and SVN commits.
+We find \tocheck{3,043} patches for the \tocheck{1,295} CVEs in our depth dataset~by~manual analysis.
+Specifically, \tocheck{2,852 (93.7\%)} patches are in the type~of GitHub commits potentially due to a wide adoption of GitHub~across open source software. \tocheck{136 (4.5\%)} patches are in the type~of~SVN commits potentially due to the prevalence of SVN before the introduction of GitHub, whereas only \tocheck{55 (1.8\%)} patches are in the~type~of commits from other Git platforms.
+Besides, from the perspective of CVEs, \tocheck{1,202 (92.8\%)} of the \tocheck{1,295} CVEs have the patches~in~the~type~of GitHub commits, \tocheck{4 (0.3\%)} CVEs have their patches in the type~of~SVN commits, and \tocheck{48 (3.7\%)} CVEs have their patches in the type of both GitHub and SVN commits due to the migration from SVN to GitHub.
+Only \tocheck{30 (2.3\%)} CVEs have some patches in the type of commits~from other Git platforms.
+These results demonstrate that patches for \congyingEdit{OSS} vulnerabilities are mostly in the type of GitHub~commits.~Thus,~patch tracking approaches can specifically focus on GitHub~commits.